noahdesu/dot-files/README.md

 # terminal

-this is pretty sketchy stuff, just for some really nice colors
+this is pretty sketchy stuff, just for some really nice colors. as a compromise, try and use terminals and settings that allow us to avoid using base16-shell.

 ```bash
 on gnome terminal use 256 color scheme, and use base16-shell